Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 ## Allocators

-Tachyon uses allocators for choosing locations for writing new blocks.
-Tachyon has a framework for customized allocators, but there are a few default implementations of allocators.
-Here are the existing allocators in Tachyon:
+Alluxio uses allocators for choosing locations for writing new blocks.
+Alluxio has a framework for customized allocators, but there are a few default implementations of allocators.
+Here are the existing allocators in Alluxio:

 * **GreedyAllocator**